 One big benefit of outsourcing fulfilment is that major carriers pick up orders directly from the 3PL’s fulfilment centres to ship.

 Once the order ships, you receive order tracking information.
 Depending on the 3PL’s technology, you can either automatically or manually share this info with customers.

 Order fulfilment process: 3 tips to do it right

 Your receiving processes are key

 If you’re owning the receiving part of your order fulfilment processes, you want to make sure that it is optimised so you can act fast.
 Any shipment should be processed as quickly as possible so that your customers can enjoy a fast delivery.

 When it comes to shipping products, there are a lot of external factors that you won’t have control over.
 Goods can be damaged, carriers may decide to increase their fees, exceptional weather conditions might impact your delivery, etc. Having a good backup strategy for your order fulfilment can help you prevent late deliveries.

 Use everything you can to anticipate demand

-Order fulfillment strategy: 10 questions to determine yours
+Order fulfilment strategy: 10 questions to determine yours

-There’s no such thing as a one-size-fits-all order fulfillment strategy.
-Here are some important factors to keep in mind when scaling fulfillment for your online store.
+There’s no such thing as a one-size-fits-all order fulfilment strategy.
+Here are some important factors to keep in mind when scaling fulfilment for your online store.